Blog

 Improved Efficiency: A modern laboratory information system streamlines lab workflow, automates processes, and reduces manual repetitive tasks.
 All this leads to faster turnaround times, decreased errors, and improved overall efficiency that labs using a legacy LIS system simply can’t match.

-Quality Control and Compliance: An advanced LIS system software helps medical laboratories remain compliant with both built-in quality control measures that ensure consistent and accurate test results and robust audit trails that record all user and LIS system-based actions and events.
+Quality Control and Compliance: An advanced LIS system helps medical laboratories remain compliant with built-in quality control measures that ensure consistent, accurate test results and robust audit trails that record all users, actions, and events.

 Integration and Interoperability: A modern laboratory informatics platform includes a purpose-built interface engine that supports all standard exchange protocols and integrates with various analytical instruments and laboratory software systems.
 The engine facilitates seamless data exchange between departments and external third-party entities such as laboratory billing services and state reporting agencies.